hylandtechoutreach/teaching-with-git/TeachingGit.md

 After [learning Git](LearningGit.md), here are some resources to teach it to students and use it in the classroom.

 ### Philosophy
 In order to successfully teach Git and GitHub to students, the material presented needs to be approachable and foundationally sound.
+Here are some of the tenets we follow:

-In our programs, we attempt to demonstrate the _usefulness_ of Git, rather than teaching it in the abstract.
+>In our programs, we attempt to demonstrate the _usefulness_ of Git, rather than teaching it in the abstract.
 Ideally, students should learn Git because it helps them, not because they have to.
+>
+>It helps to have a solid understanding of Git before trying to teach it.
+We are able to provide ample guidance, especially when complex situations arise.
+>
+>We focus on what _works_, not on the "right way" to do something - for example, sometimes the best way out of a sticky situation is to copy and paste everything, delete the local repository, and just start again!
+>
+>We try to follow standard branching workflows like [Gitflow](https://www.atlassian.com/git/tutorials/comparing-workflows/gitflow-workflow) or [Trunk-based development](https://www.atlassian.com/continuous-delivery/continuous-integration/trunk-based-development).
+>
-We provide ample guidance, especially surrounding the introductory activities.
-We focus on what _works_, not on the "right way" to do something.
-We try to follow standard branching workflows like [Gitflow](https://www.atlassian.com/git/tutorials/comparing-workflows/gitflow-workflow) or [Trunk-based development](https://www.atlassian.com/continuous-delivery/continuous-integration/trunk-based-development).
-We encourage students to [contribute to open source projects](https://docs.github.com/en/get-started/exploring-projects-on-github/contributing-to-a-project) (sometimes, in a [very simplified manner](https://github.com/firstcontributions/first-contributions?tab=readme-ov-file#first-contributions)).
+>We encourage students to [contribute to open source projects](https://docs.github.com/en/get-started/exploring-projects-on-github/contributing-to-a-project) (sometimes, in a [very simplified manner](https://github.com/firstcontributions/first-contributions?tab=readme-ov-file#first-contributions)).

 Overall, teaching Git can be a delicate process - but it is incredibly worthwhile, especially for long-term projects!